Negligent Sale & Entrustment

 Anyone who owns or sells a gun needs to follow the law strictly and use common sense when deciding who can purchase or lend from them.
 If an illegal or negligent sale of a firearm leads to someone being injured, then the gun shop could be held accountable.
 The same can be said of a gun owner who negligently entrusts their weapon to a dangerous person, who goes on to hurt someone else.

-At Burnside Law, LLC, our personal injury lawyers in Portsmouth take gun negligence cases seriously.
+At Burnside Law, LLC, our personal injury lawyers in Ohio, Kentucky, and West Virginia take gun negligence cases seriously.
 If you or a loved one have been shot by a weapon sold, lent, or otherwise obtained through negligence, let us know the key details during a free initial case review.
 We can act as your legal advocates from start to finish, allowing you to rest and recuperate from a tragic event.

 Contact us today for more details about our services.
 We accept cases in Kentucky, Ohio, and West Virginia.